xdoko01/pgRPG/README.md

 ## To Do

   - put logic from has_weapon.createprojectile to processor generate_projectile_processor - DONE
-  - get rid of container component (not needed - only to remove from hasWeapon list of entities)
-    - just generate arrow on the correct position and add that component GeneratedBy(Entity ID) - for score, message whatever message ...
-  - put projectiles somehow on the factory level where they belong
+  - put projectiles somehow on the factory level where they belong - DONE
     - currently when Factory generates entity and registers it into the world, it adds Container component that references HasWeapon component
     - what if I want to use factory to generate new game characters, i.e. not to produce projectiles
       - processor that would iterate all factories that should generate some entity